fabiomolinar/powerlink-rs/docs/architecture/architecture_overview.md

 To decouple the core protocol logic from the physical network interface, a Hardware Abstraction Layer (HAL) approach is mandated.

 - **HAL Trait Definition:** The core `powerlink-rs` crate defines a Rust trait for low-level I/O, abstracting functions such as `send_frame` and `receive_frame`.
-- **Platform Implementation:** The platform-specific crates (e.g., `powerlink-io-windows`) are responsible for implementing this **core HAL**, utilizing platform-native APIs (such as raw sockets or specialized bindings like WinPcap/Npcap on Windows) to handle raw Ethernet packet interaction.
+- **Platform Implementation:** The platform-specific crates (e.g., `powerlink-rs-windows`) are responsible for implementing this **core HAL**, utilizing platform-native APIs (such as raw sockets or specialized bindings like WinPcap/Npcap on Windows) to handle raw Ethernet packet interaction.

 ## Internal Protocol Layering and Code Modules